ziyint/Info_repo/README.md

 ```bash
 docker run -v path/to/output:/project/output -it final_proj
 ```
-(notes: you should edit `/path/to/output` according to your local location of `output` directory)
+(Notes: you should edit `/path/to/output` according to your local location of `output` directory)

 Then you will see a `report.html` in your local `output` directory.

 ## If you want to perform the analysis in Docker image or local labtop by yourself, detailed instructions are as follows:

-Firstly, you should change working directory to `project` if  you are running `final_proj` Docker image.
+Firstly, you should change working directory to `project` if you are running the `final_proj` Docker image.

 You should install `R` packages for analysis.
 To do this, you can type:
 ```bash